Subject:

 Description

-A case-based approach to small animal orthopedics.
-Clinical cases will be used to practice lameness localization, illustrate abnormalities of the skeletal system of dogs and cats, and discuss principles of fracture management.
-In-hospital cases, videos and medical imaging will be used.
-Two laboratory sessions (on cadavers) will provide experience in fracture repair techniques as well as stifle arthrotomy and stabilization for cruciate deficiency.
+This third-year course uses a case-based approach to small animal orthopedics.
+Students will practice lameness localization, identify skeletal abnormalities in dogs and cats, and discuss fracture management principles.
+Learning is enhanced through in-hospital cases, video demonstrations and medical imaging.
+Laboratory sessions offer hands-on practice in fracture repair techniques, stifle arthrotomy and stabilization for cruciate deficiency.

 Restriction(s): Successful completion of Year 2 of the Doctor of Veterinary Medicine Program.